Python-Test-Engineer/evaluating-ai-agents/docs/index.md

 - In front of the client
 </div>

-> Two decoupled parts - observability and evaluation.
+> Two decoupled parts - observability and evaluation

 ## Observability